NextAcademy/fix-the-code/README.md

 # NEXT Academy

-This repo is used for the bootcamp to teach students about testing in Javascript using Jest.
+This repo is used at NEXT Academy's Coding Bootcamp to teach students about testing in Javascript with Jest.

 ## Setup Instructions